-{{In Figs.~4(a), 4(b), and 4(c), we can see that there is no simple correlation between the ions' temperature and $V_{\mathrm{RF}} $.
-For example, the ions' temperature could descend, ascend, and then descend again as $V_{\mathrm{RF}} $ increases.
-Thus, the ions' temperature may vary with $V_{\mathrm{RF}} $ in different ways.
-The dependence of the ions' temperature on $V_{\mathrm{RF}} $ strongly depends on the RF heating effect and the number of ions.
+In {Figures~4(a)-(c)}, we can see that there is no simple correlation between the ion temperature and $V_{\mathrm{RF}}$.
+For example, the ion temperature could descend, ascend, and then descend again as $V_{\mathrm{RF}} $ increases.
+Thus, the ion temperature may vary with $V_{\mathrm{RF}} $ in different ways.
+The dependence of the ion temperature on $V_{\mathrm{RF}} $ strongly depends on the RF heating effect and the number of ions.
 The RF heating effect is due to ion--ion interactions during which micromotion energy is transferred to secular energy.
-Conversely, the RF heating depends on the ions' temperature.\cite{ryjkov2005simulations} For example, in mono-component Mg$ ^{+} $ crystals, the RF heating rate was relatively low when the ions' temperature was below 0.5~K, but increased rapidly when the ion crystal underwent a phase transition.\cite{ryjkov2005simulations, zhao2006fluorescence} It is unclear how the RF heating influences the temperature of a large multi-component plasma (with up to $10^{5} $ ions).\cite{hornekaer2002formation} However, at least it is clear that the ion--ion Coulomb collision rate decreases both at high and low temperatures.\cite{ryjkov2005simulations} When the ions' temperature decreases, the amount of heat exchanged between the two components will decrease, which leads to a decrease in the efficiency of both the RF heating and SC.
-However, the rate of fall of the efficiencies of the RF heating and the SC could be different.
-Thus, the irregular changes of the ions' temperature in Fig.~4 might be caused by a competition between RF heating and SC, or a structural phase transition.}
+Conversely, the RF heating depends on the ion temperature.\cite{ryjkov2005simulations} For example, in mono-component Mg$ ^{+} $ crystals, the RF heating rate {is} relatively low when the ion temperature {is} below 0.5~K, but {increases} rapidly when the ion crystal {undergoes} a phase transition.\cite{ryjkov2005simulations, zhao2006fluorescence} It is unclear how the RF heating {affects} the temperature of a large multi-component plasma (with up to $10^{5} $ ions).\cite{hornekaer2002formation} However, it is clear that the ion--ion Coulomb collision rate decreases both at high and low temperatures.\cite{ryjkov2005simulations} When ions temperature decreases, the amount of heat exchanged between the two components decrease{s}, which decrease{s} the efficiency of both the RF heating and SC.
+However, the rate{s at which the RF heating and SC efficiencies fall} could be different.
+Thus, the irregular changes in the ion temperature in Fig.~4 might be caused by competition between RF heating and SC, or a structural phase transition.